Rwarcards762/minecraft-docker-backup/README.md

 # minecraft-docker-backup

-Bash script for backing up a running binhex-minecraftserver Docker container.
+Bash script for backing up a running binhex-minecraftserver or similar Docker container.
 Made as an alternative to using CA Backup plugin.

 Intended to be set in a `root` owned directory, run as `root` as a `cron` job on a daily schedule.
 Comments in the script itself give a bit more insight.